Public Participation in Architecture: Pathways to Livable Spaces

 Place identity May be typical Unique, reflecting local culture

-Thus, participatory design offers a more holistic approach to creating an urban environment, which takes into account not only technical and aesthetic aspects but also the social context.
+Thus, participatory design offers a more holistic approach to creating urban environment, which considers not only technical and aesthetic aspects, but also social context.

-Let's look at impressive examples where collaborative urban planning and community involvement in design have brought tangible results:
+Let's examine impressive examples where collaborative urban planning and community involvement in design brought tangible results:

-• The High Line revitalization project in New York involved more than 3,700 local residents at the planning stage, leading to the creation of a public space that attracts about 8 million visitors annually.
+• The High Line revitalization project in New York attracted over 3,700 local residents during the planning stage, leading to the creation of a public space that attracts about 8 million visitors annually.
 The socio-economic impact is estimated at $2.2 billion in new economic investments.

-• The development of embankments in Lyon (France), where after implementing placemaking principles, attendance increased by 64% in the first year, and the value of nearby real estate increased by 25%.
+• Waterfront development in Lyon (France), where after implementing placemaking principles, attendance increased by 64% in the first year, and nearby real estate values increased by 25%.

-• In Mexico City, the "Public Spaces" program (Espacios Públicos) has transformed more than 400 abandoned urban areas into public spaces since 2007, with the active participation of 75,000+ residents, leading to a 30% reduction in crime rates in these areas.
+• In Mexico City, the "Public Spaces" program (Espacios Públicos) has transformed over 400 abandoned urban sites into public spaces since 2007 with active participation of 75,000+ residents, leading to a 30% reduction in crime rates in these areas.

-• The participatory budgeting program in Tbilisi (Georgia) has allowed residents to distribute up to 10% of the city budget for improvement projects since 2015, increasing civic activity by 47% and trust in local authorities by 28%.
+• The participatory budgeting program in Tbilisi (Georgia) since 2015 has allowed residents to allocate up to 10% of the city budget to improvement projects, increasing civic engagement by 47% and trust in local authorities by 28%.

-• A little-known but impressive case from Kigali (Rwanda) — the "Umuganda" project united more than 80% of the urban population in monthly community work to improve urban spaces, reducing municipal expenses by 40% and significantly strengthening the sense of community.
+• A little-known but impressive case from Kigali (Rwanda) — the "Umuganda" project united over 80% of the urban population in monthly community work to improve urban spaces, reducing municipal expenses by 40% and significantly strengthening the sense of community.

-Successful example: Superkilen Park in Copenhagen, Denmark, created in 2012, is the result of active participation by local residents representing more than 60 nationalities.
-Together with architects, they selected design elements symbolizing their cultural heritage, contributing to the creation of a space that reflects the diversity and unity of the community.
+Successful example: Superkilen Park in Copenhagen, Denmark, created in 2012, is the result of active participation by local residents representing over 60 nationalities.
+Together with architects, they selected design elements symbolizing their cultural heritage, contributing to the creation of a space reflecting community diversity and unity.
 The project not only received international recognition but also became a symbol of successful participatory design, where co-creation in architecture led to the creation of a truly unique public space.

-Despite numerous advantages, there are still serious obstacles to the full implementation of environmental design with user participation that need to be overcome:
+Despite numerous advantages, there are still serious obstacles on the path to full implementation of environmental design with user participation that need to be overcome:

-• Passivity and disbelief of people in having a real influence on the project due to previous negative experiences.
+• People's passivity and disbelief in real influence on projects due to previous negative experience.

-• Poor public awareness about participation opportunities in DIY urbanism and tactical urbanism.
+• Weak public awareness of participation opportunities in DIY urbanism and tactical urbanism.

-• A formal approach to the architect's role in dialogue with the community without actually taking opinions into account.
+• Formal approach to the architect's role in dialogue with the community without actual consideration of opinions.

-• Compressed timeframes for approving major projects and inflated budgets for public architectural initiatives.
+• Tight approval deadlines for large projects and inflated budgets for public architectural initiatives.

-• Weak development of participation culture and international experience of civic engagement in practice.
+• Weak development of participation culture and international civic engagement experience in Russian practice.

-• Lack of real authority for public councils and representatives of civic initiatives in urban planning.
+• Lack of real authority among public councils and representatives of civic initiatives in urbanism.

-Overcoming these barriers requires a systematic approach and changes to legislation on public hearings, as well as improving the general culture of participatory design among both professionals and citizens.
+At one facility in Austria, we observed how the lack of clear communication between the developer and residents led to a six-month project delay.
+It should be considered that overcoming these barriers requires a systematic approach and changes to legislation on public hearings, as well as raising the general culture of participatory design among both professionals and citizens.

 Conclusions